The Colombian government expects to close 2021 with an economic growth of 9.7%.

 The Colombian economy came in from a quarter of a contraction of -2.8%, primarily driven by the restrictions imposed on the third peak of the epidemic and the national strike demonstrations between April and June.
 EFE

 © EFE 2021.
-Redistribution and retransmission of all or part of the contents of the Efe Services, without the prior and express consent of Agencia EFE SA, is expressly prohibited.
+Redistribution and redistribution of all or part of the contents of the Efe Services, without the prior and express consent of Agencia EFE SA, is expressly prohibited.

 “Award-winning zombie scholar.
 Music practitioner.
 Food expert.
 Troublemaker.”